tinymovr/Tinymovr/docs/hardware/guide.rst

 Connect the three motor phases to the three terminals on Tinymovr.
 The order of connection is not important, and motor direction will be determined during motor/encoder calibration.

-For Tinymovr R3.x, the motor leads can be connected by soldering on the PCB.
-For Tinymovr R5, the leads can be connected by soldering on the PCB, or you can solder a screw terminal block and secure the motor leads on the block.
+* Tinymovr R3.x: The motor leads can be connected by soldering on the PCB.

+* Tinymovr R5.x: The leads can be connected by soldering on the PCB, or you can solder a screw terminal block and secure the motor leads on the block.

+* Tinymovr M5.x: The leads can be connected by soldering on the PCB.

 .. _connecting-data: